Techtonica/curriculum/roles-in-tech/developer-advocate.md

 - There are part time opportunities though — engineers or people learning in the company can help with Devrel to ease into the job earlier.
 - Always be ready to prove your worth — measuring the impact of a developer evangelist is tough, you need to make sure you’re well organised in recording your successes.
 It’s a versatile, morphing and evolving role.

+ #### Roles and Responsibilities
  Developer Advocate is a software-focused technical person who has good communication and community-building skills.
 The responsibilities of the role typically are some or all of the following:
 1) Acting as a steward of open-source projects that the company starts or sponsors, including performing code reviews, contributing code to the project, and helping drive the direction of that project.
 2) Writing public, open-source libraries to wrap APIs for the company's products and helping to integrate those into existing open source projects that might make use of them (for instance the work from Rackspace on Apache libcloud which helped to get Rackspace Cloud integration into SaltCloud and other tools).
 3) Being a consultative source of information for managers within the company to help them understand the importance of the projects to which you are assigned and the role that open-source plays within it.
 4) A participant in product-focused development planning and sprint meetings as an advocate for developer customers to ensure that issues in the product which result in bugs being opened in open-source software that uses your product or are brought to your attention within the developer community are addressed appropriately.
 5) Integration into a product team to assist them with understanding the developer customer use case for the product and driving that direction in API development, documentation, feature development, and test processes.

+#### Tasks that you need to do
 As a translator, you have both outbound (company to people) and inbound (people to your company) tasks to fulfil.
 Let’s list most of them:
-Outbound tasks
+  #### Outbound tasks
 - Be a social media presence
 - Keep up to date with competition and market
 - Create openly available software products